wowfrank/wowfrank.github.io/_posts/2020-11-26-golang-notes-of-package-and-module.md

 ```

 All other dependencies are suffixed by //indirect.
 Also check that all direct and indirect dependencies will be recorded in the go.sum file.

+## There are five kinds of identifier which can be exported or non-exported

+1. Structure

+1. Structure’s Method

+1. Structure’s Field

+1. Function
+1. Variable